By ASCP Staff

 Rockin’ retail is achievable for any esthetician and can increase your profit.
 It’s a win-win because both you and your clients will reap the rewards!

-- Why is it important to sell retail?
+- Why is it important to sell retail esthetician products?

 The biggest reason to sell retail is to build client loyalty.
 It’s been proven time after time, study after study, that a client who purchases retail will remain a client longer than those that don’t.
-If that isn’t reason enough, the other major reason is that it simply brings in revenue.
+If that isn’t reason enough to sell esthetician products, the other major reason is that it simply brings in revenue.

 - I don’t have much space for my retail area.
 Any tips?

 Your retail area does not need to be huge.
 The most important thing to remember is that first impressions are so important!
-Make the most of your space by making it attractive, and rotate the merchandise every month to keep things fresh.
+Make the most of your space by making it attractive, and rotate the esthetician products every month to keep things fresh.
 And be creative.
 If you have large windows, are you using them to display merchandise and entice people with professional signage?
+An attractive display for your esthetician products will help increase retail sales.

 - I’m in a salon suite.
 How do I market my retail to only those clients who enter my space?

-In a suite, you can focus all your attention on in-store marketing in the form of merchandise presentation, visual displays, and promotions for greater sales and profits.
+In a suite, you can focus all your attention on in-store marketing in the form of merchandise presentation, visual displays, and promotions for greater retail sales and profits.
 The skin care products you display in your retail area must serve a specific purpose and target a specific customer base.
-For each product category, you must showcase a range of styles, price points, and options—a good, better, best selection will offer an appealing product mix that will satisfy most shoppers’ needs and wants.
+For each esthetician product category, you must showcase a range of styles, price points, and options—a good, better, best selection will offer an appealing product mix that will satisfy most shoppers’ needs and wants and help increase retail sales.